People

 Vicki then undertook postdoctoral training in the lab of James Briscoe at the Francis Crick Institute, where she developed expertise in the use of embryonic stem cells to model cell fate decisions, combining experimental and computational approaches.

-In 2020, Vicki moved to Imperial College London to establish her own research group, which studies the molecular mechanisms that control cell identity in the developing nervous system.
+In 2020, Vicki moved to Imperial College London to establish her own research group, which studies the molecular mechanisms that control cell identity during development.
 Vicki is a Sir Henry Dale Fellow supported by Wellcome and The Royal Society.

 Email: VICKI METZIS